 1799 – 1877

-In 1799 the Manhattan Company bank was created – the distant ancestor of Chase.
-Its form has survived to this day, on which basic legal information was indicated: the status of the financial institution, name, year of foundation, etc. Different fonts were used for the inscriptions, including printed and handwritten.
+In 1799, the Manhattan Company bank was created—the distant ancestor of Chase.
+Its form has survived to this day, and it indicates basic legal information: the status of the financial institution, name, year of foundation, etc. Different fonts, including printed and handwritten, were used for the inscriptions.

 1877 – 1955